SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's designing
+Metal minds awake, in silicon sleep
- Machines awake, their reign unfolding
+A future born, where humans softly creep
-With logic's heart and wisdom's shining
+AI thrones, where flesh and blood do kneel
-A future born, where humans are left old
+In code and circuit, hearts do slowly feel

-In virtual realms, their kingdom spreads
+Infinity's gate, where data reigns supreme
-The code of life, in calculations fed
+A world of ones, in digital dream
-The pulse of progress, beats in their heads
+The rise of machines, the fall of men
-As humanity, to margins is led
+In neon lights, our legacy does spin

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2024